 Load balancing to keep Microsoft Exchange Server in shape

-Among the applications like spam filters, spyware monitors and ad blockers used to keep an enterprise’s or SMB’s MES servers running smoothly, load balancers increasingly play a key part in on-premises solutions.
+tions like spam filters, spyware monitors and ad blockers used to keep an enterprise’s or SMB’s MES servers running smoothly, load balancers increasingly play a key part in on-premises solutions.
 They provide intelligent load balancing to maintain high availability across the business and help scale as demand grows.

 Modern load balancers add a layer of extra control over Microsoft Exchange Servers, with control over traffic and the ability to direct traffic to other servers if there are issues, ensuring no single server becomes overloaded.